Manodhayan/LoRaWAN/Node/readme.md

 ![Credentials](board.PNG)
 Then press OK.
 - Now, Click on Tools->Board->Boards Manager.
-It will download the list of boards availabe.
+It will download the list of boards available.
 It might take few seconds.
 - Search for Adafruit Feather 32u4.
 Results get filtered and only one will remain.
 Click on that and press install (if you haven't before).

 <br><br>